maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 .. function:: int json_equal(json_t *value1, json_t *value2)

    Returns 1 if *value1* and *value2* are equal, as defined above.
-   Returns 0 if they are inequal or one or both of the pointers are *NULL*.
+   Returns 0 if they are unequal or one or both of the pointers are *NULL*.